mentecatoDev/django/docs/18_postgresql.md

 Did you notice that the Dockerfile built an image much faster this time around?
 That’s because Docker looks locally on your computer first for a specific image.
 If it doesn’t find an image locally it will then download it.
-And since many of these images were Chapter 2: PostgreSQL
- 33
-already on the computer from the previous chapter, Docker didn’t need to download them all again!
+And since many of these images were already on the computer from the previous chapter, Docker didn’t need to download them all again!
-Time now for the docker-compose.yml file which also matches what we saw previously in Chapter 1.
+Time now for the docker-compose.yml file which also matches what we saw in the previous Chapter.
 ```yml
 docker-compose.yml
 version: '3.8'